 During September 2022, the Company received 625,000 Cascade Copper Corp. ("Cascade Copper") common shares in connection with its sale of the Rogers Creek project to Tocvan (see note 7).
-These shares are classified as fair value through profit and loss as a level 3 investment and are recorded at the fair value based on the prelisting financing price of Cascade Copper.
-Cascade Copper completed its public listing on the Canadian Securities Exchange during April 2023.
+These shares were classified as fair value through profit and loss as a level 3 investment and were initially recorded at the fair value based on the prelisting financing price of Cascade Copper.
+Cascade Copper completed its public listing on the Canadian Securities Exchange during April 2023 and the investment was subsequently reclassified as a level 1 investments and was recorded at fair value using the quoted market price of Cascade Copper on the Canadian Securities Exchange.